 There are many ways in which a website page can be designed.
 A key issue has become the number of website visitors that are using smartphones to browse websites.
-Across the board, this is now typically 60%.
-For consumer brands this can be much higher.
+For consumer brands this can be a high percentage.

 A key design element is the navigation bar.
 When I am asked about my website writing services, the nav bar forms an early part of the conversation.
 Here are some tips for you:

 ► Aim for between 7 and 9 items in your website nav bar

 ► It is fine to use drop down menu items